Waleed-Azam/az104/README.md

 ## Acknowledgements

 Thanks to Laura Lewin, Mike Pfeiffer, Microsoft, and to each and every one of my students around the world.

+## WaleedAzam's Notes

+Here I think all the information are same, some of them might requires some changes, some might need to become Better in a way much better.